iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 Components from this package allows consumers to track performance of specific features.

-This can be achieved by passing `onPerformanceMeasured` function to `CategoriesTreeComponent`, `ModelsTreeComponent`, `IModelContentTreeComponent` or `TreeWidgetUiItemsProvider`.
+This can be achieved by passing `onPerformanceMeasured` function to `CategoriesTreeComponent`, `ModelsTreeComponent`, `IModelContentTreeComponent`.
 The function is invoked with feature id and time elapsed as the component is being used.
 List of tracked features:

 - `"{tree}-initial-load"` - time it takes to load initial nodes after the tree is created.
 - `"{tree}-hierarchy-level-load"` - time it takes to load child nodes when a node is expanded.